WWII Allied Forces Infantry and Tank Crew Master Box 1/35

 The tank jacket is divided into two parts.
 Both fit well to the body and natural finish up.
 There are a tanker’s helmet and head without a helmet you can choose.

-You can choose any of the head without a beard or with a beard.
+You can choose any of the heads without a beard or with a beard.
 The head with no beard is also excellent, so you can use it for other situations.

 Other figures were also built.
 They have good expressions.
 I added the rifle sling with a thin plastic board.
 I forgot to glue an ammunition pouch to the body, and a left arm was put first and didn’t fit well, adjusting needed to be hurried.

 I sharpened and thinned the edge of the British helmet.

 I say the Sahara hat or think this man is like a crocodile dandy, is probably the Australian Army.

 I also sharpen the edge of his hat a little thin.

 In Japan, it is said that the cat day today.
 Because 2 is pronounced “Ni” in Japanese, the cry of a cat is called “Nyan Nyan” in Japan.
 I love both the cat and the rabbit.

 It’s easier to paint the oil painting on the surfacer splayed area than the plastic surface.
 But there are lots of oil color which has no covering power.
 I knew the degree of covering by notice on the tubes comments of opaqueness, semitransparent and transparent, but generally, the covering power is weak.
 It seems better to paint the base colors with lacquer or acrylic first.

 Skin color and other equipment were painted with lacquer.
 I would then finish with oil.
 Is easy to paint with the brush to use retarder and make them slow to dry.